stanford-oval/cs224v-fall2021/hw1/instructions/google-cloud.md

 ### Configure Networking

-You need to tweak a few more settings to enable remote access to Tensorboard plots on your CPU+GPU VM.
+You need to tweak a few more settings to enable remote access to Tensorboard plots on your VM.

 1. You must stop the instance first.
 2. Go to [Firewall config page](https://console.cloud.google.com/networking/firewalls).